What are your chances of acceptance?

 What’s Covered:

 Students and parents often think that “summer camps” are just for younger kids.
-However, summer programs specifically for high schoolers provide an abundance of opportunities, including allowing them to develop their current interests, explore new fields, build skills, meet like-minded peers, and gain first-hand experience in areas of interest.
-The Grand Canyon State is home to a multitude of great options, such as the 10 summer programs in Arizona for high schoolers listed below.
+However, summer programs specifically for high schoolers provide abundant opportunities for growth, by allowing them to develop their current interests, explore new fields, build skills, meet like-minded peers, and gain first-hand experience in their areas of interest.

-Summer Programs in Arizona
+24 Summer Programs in Arizona for High School Students

 1. Business Careers Awareness Program

-Affiliate organization: University of Arizona
+Location: University of Arizona

 Cost: Free